vseventer/markmyjourney/content/blog/20170526-in-search-of-wildlife-in-kruger-national-park.md

 {{< photo "IMG_4938.JPG" >}}

 We drove to the southeastern part, near the S-28 dirt road, as this area is known to house lions.
 We were allowed off the vehicle for a few minutes, to enjoy the sunset in Kruger National Park.
-We noticed a group of vultures nested in the tree tops, before continuing on into the darkness, as sun had now set.
+We noticed a group of large birds nested in the tree tops, before continuing on into the darkness, as sun had now set.

 {{< photo "IMG_4964.JPG" >}}